Glass Animals Rock a Sold Out White Oak Music Hall

 It was the perfect late summer evening with a cooler-than-normal late summer backdrop as the youthful and lively crowd trickled in for opener Binki.

 Baraka Ongeri, better known by his stage name Binki, has seen a brisk rise with millions of streams from the momentum of TikTok and Spotify playlists.
 The Pennsylvanian musician is someone whose music could only exist in a world where a DIY approach is possible – his sound is pop, indie, dance, hip-hop, and R&B. He charmed the crowd with Heybb! and even threw in some magic tricks into his set.

 And then it was time.
 Glass Animals walked onto the stage to an atmosphere that felt like ACL.
 Their set was colorful, lit with neon lights, and even had a basketball hoop draped with some Air Force Ones – all in theme with the cover of Dreamland.

-Ground shaking 808s topped with wipsy vocals and driving synth lines rocked Houston.
+Ground-shaking 808s topped with wispy vocals and driving synth lines rocked Houston.
 They opened the show with the “Dreamland” intro, quickly followed by “Life Itself,” and the dancing ensued.
 The colorful set added to the psychedelic feel of the show.
-The screen at the back of the set played everything from music videos to pac-man.
+The screen at the back of the set played everything from music videos to Pac-Man.
 All this, while Dave Bayley flew around the stage in his Houston shirt taking the audience to new places.
-What some may not know is that Dave grew up in College Station, Texas and stated during the show that his is the closest he’ll ever have to a home town show.
+What some may not know is that Dave grew up in College Station, Texas, and stated during the show that he is the closest he’ll ever have to a hometown show.